 Searching for a family-friendly destination filled with fun & exciting adventures?
-Explore the best things to do in Daytona Beach, Florida.
-Whether you’re a motorsports enthusiast or beach aficionado, plenty awaits in Daytona Beach.
+Pack your bags and explore all the fun things to do in Daytona Beach, Florida.
+Whether you’re a motorsports enthusiast or beach aficionado, plenty awaits in this famous Florida beach town.

 Located along Florida’s Atlantic Coast, Daytona Beach is well-known for its mesmerizing 23-mile stretch of hard-packed white-sand beaches and its hair-raising international speedway.
 Among the top tourist attractions in Daytona Beach, you’ll also dig into history, arts, culture, and music.
 (And, of course, a little high-speed automobile testing and racing!)

-Don’t know what to do in Daytona Beach?
+Don’t know what to do?
 Start planning your dream getaway with this guide to the best places to visit in Daytona Beach, Florida.

 Daytona International Speedway

-Got a need for speed an not sure where to go in Daytona Beach?
+Got a need for speed and not sure where to go in Daytona Beach?
 Rev up your engine and zoom over to the Daytona International Speedway.
-Holding the title “World Center of Racing”, the famed race track is the most popular attraction in Daytona Beach.
+Holding the title “World Center of Racing,” the famed race track is the most popular attraction in Daytona Beach.
 The Daytona International Speedway is best known for NASCAR’s most-awaited and eminent race, the Daytona 500.

 Jackie Robinson Ballpark

 If you’re a baseball fan visiting Daytona Beach, don’t miss out on Jackie Robinson Ballpark.
-Daytona Beach’s most famous ballpark, the historic field was the site of America’s first integrated baseball game.
+The city’s most famous ballpark, the historic field was the site of America’s first integrated baseball game.
 Today, it’s one of the city’s most popular places to visit.

 Take a pause and reimagine the ballpark’s history as you set your eyes to the statue of Jackie Robinson.
 It’s a fitting tribute to the triumph over baseball’s color barrier and the impact that Mr. Robinson had on the game.